atcomputing/guacamole-trigger/README.md

     default: "Your Lab is being deployed:"

+* `poll-timeout`: This in seconds to wait when polling open tunnel before calling the start script.

+    default: 5

 ## Writing start/stop commands

 There are a couple of things you need to consider when writing start and stop commands: